Visiting the Roman Colosseum: advice and tips for 2025

 Dusk is a wonderful time to visit the outside of the Colosseum.
 As you can see above the lighting is spectacular and it’s a cooler time of day.

-Updated for 2024: This post contains the latest information for purchasing tickets for the Colosseum in Rome, as of May 2024.
-The good news is that purchasing tickets has gotten easier!
+This post contains the latest information for purchasing tickets for the Colosseum in Rome for 2025..The good news is that purchasing tickets has gotten easier!

-Instead, there is a NEW website for purchasing tickets directly from the Parco Colosseo.
-This is GREAT news, because the website is very clear and easy to use.
-How to purchase tickets is detailed below in the Getting Tickets to the Colosseum in Rome section of this post.
+In May of 2024, the Parco Colosseo launched a NEW website for purchasing tickets directly from the Parco Colosseo.
+This was GREAT news, because the website is very clear and easy to use.

-We still recommend taking a guided tour for best experience, but now you have several options for booking a guided tour as well as a self-guided ticket through Parco Colosseo.
+We recommend taking a guided tour for best experience, and now you have several options for booking a guided tour as well as a self-guided ticket through Parco Colosseo.
 Certain types of tours, however, such as a guided tour through the Roman Forum and Palatine Hill, would still have to be booked through an outside private tour company.

 Remember that not all “secondary ticketing” websites are reputable.